Cosmetic Surgery and Injectables Researchers

 Social Media Optics Audits

-There is currently a national review underway into the cosmetic procedure industry.
+A national review was finalised into the cosmetic procedure industry.
 Providers who work in this space need to be aware of their social media and website presence, the optics of their advertising online, and the ethics around how they are marketing to Australian audiences.
 It can be difficult and time-consuming for providers to understand what they need to change, or what they need to be aware of going forward.
 As we have monitored hundreds of social media accounts, we are best placed to provide an audit for professionals in this space to ascertain the red flags, optics of their content, and possible breaches of advertising guidelines.
 Regulators are likely to ramp up their presence in monitoring social media of providers, so this is something that should be prioritised by providers going forward.
 We are offering a ‘health check’ audit service to the following:

 If you’re not mentioned here, but would like our services, please contact us.